Curious what the signs of an emotionally distant husband are?

 But one of the key emotionally distant husband signs is when nothing is ever their fault (and often he’ll claim it’s yours).

-If you feel like your marriage is falling apart, then check out this short video on how to Mend Your Marriage that can help get yours back on track.
+If you feel like your marriage is falling apart, then check out this short video on how to Mend Your Marriage (click to watch on their site) that can help get yours back on track.

 8. No matter how much you get from him you feel empty